clevecque/SocialCircle/README.md

 ```
 This code update the `friends_data.json` file.
 If you don't want to wait that long you can stop it before and just take the part from the file that has been treated.
 I might add a code to do that easily.

 The last one only put all the data in the right format for the visualisation.
+You just need the `likes_categories.json` to be in the same folder.
 ```
 python to_final_format.py
 ```